1. Home

 • Roof spaces in blocks of flats, unless there is a hatch in the flat.

-A HomeBuyers Survey is a great option if the property is relatively young and appears to be in good condition.
-But if you have reason to be concerned about anything the HomeBuyers Survey doesn’t cover, it might be worth seeing whether it would be included in a Building Survey.
+If you have reason to be concerned about anything the Homebuyers Survey doesn’t cover, it might be worth seeing whether it would be included in a Building Survey.

-Your surveyor will send over a report by either post of email and most are happy to go through the report with you on the phone, or answer any questions you may have.
-If any of the points mentioned aren’t clear, or you have further questions, don’t hesitate to chat to your surveyor about your HomeBuyers Report.
+Your surveyor will send over a report by either post of email and most are happy to go through the report with you on the phone or answer any questions you may have.
+If any of the points mentioned aren’t clear, or you have further questions, don’t hesitate to chat to your surveyor about your Homebuyers Survey.

 Related articles